 For a more artsy bath experience, your 3-year-old can color in these little pets, then wash them off and start all over again.

 The original mess-free way to draw is a perfect toy for travel or restaurant play.

 As they start school, toddlers may become more interested in cozy friends who give comfort.
 These therapist-designed snugglers come with a story to help with stress management.

 Scooters, tricycles and balance bikes all encourage coordination.
 This three-wheeled trike is low to the ground with extra zoom like a little race car.

 Best book gifts for 3-year-olds

-This penguin has a dream and wants to achieve it himself (like many 3-year-olds), but discovers adventures are better with friends.
+This penguin has a dream and wants to achieve it himself (like many 3-year-olds) but discovers adventures are better with friends.

 Best play sets for 3-year-olds